omaroaalj/summer-research-2022/README.md

 # Summer Research 2022
 Python scripts, SQL commands, and Entity-relationship diagrams I developed as part of a paid Summer Research program I was a part of in Westminster College in between June and July of 2022.
 Repository also includes spreadsheet files that were imported into the SQL server.

-NOTE: The group I worked in this project was provided funding by the Westminster College Summer Research Program.
-The group is not paid, affiliated with, and/or endorsed by any other organization and/or entity, including those listed in References.
+NOTE: This project was done with a group and only the Westminster University Summer Research Program provided funding for the project.

 `int_flights_erd.png` and `int_flights_rs.png` are based on international departure flight data [3] [4]. `time_spent_erd.png` and `time_spent_rs.png` are based on international time spent data [1] [2].